-Being stuck the whole day on an island full of beautiful people can never be a bad thing.
+Being stuck for a whole day on an island full of beautiful people can never be a bad thing.
 I was at Caramoan’s Bagieng Island (also known as Sab-itan/ Sabitan Laya Island), unable to hop to the next island on our list due to the ebbing tide.
 So what to do?
 I whipped out my camera, attached my telephoto lens and started photographing people from a distance.

-Guys were having a field trip looking at beautiful women sashaying in skimpy swimsuits across the white sand of Bagieng.
-The girls seemed much more liberated now when it comes to swimwear, gone are the days when all you can see are gals clad in shorts and shirts.
+The guys from our group were having a field trip looking at the beautiful gals sashaying in skimpy swimsuits across the white sand of Bagieng.
+The girls seemed much more liberated now when it comes to swimwear, gone were the days when all you can see are gals clad in denim shorts and loose t-shirts.

 Friends and lovers were all over the place, taking the opportunity for photo ops, never tiring to pose in front of the camera.
-Some of the more daring ones even climbed on the jagged rocks formations for a photo at the top.
+Some of the more daring ones even climbed on the jagged rocks formations for a selfie at the top.
+Talk about effort.

-Kids were also having a swell time playing on the soft sand of the beach.
-Once the low tide kicked in, they moved on to the shallow part of the water, pails and shovels in hand, with their parents looking on.
+Kids were also having a swell time playing on the soft sand of Bagieng’s beach.
+Once the low tide kicked in, they moved on to the shallower part of the waters, pails and shovels in hand, their parents looking on from a distance.

-And then there were also the pet lovers, unable to leave their pets at home; taking their sweet time strolling their cute dogs on the beach, I didn’t see no askals here.
+And then there were also the pet lovers, unable to leave their cuddly critters at home; taking their sweet time strolling their cute dogs on the beach.
+No, I didn’t see no askals here.

-And then there were the boatmen and fisherfolks; going about their daily routine of bringing in tourists, anchoring their wooden outriggers, and waiting at the beckon of their guests.
+And lastly there were the boatmen and fisherfolks; going about their daily routine of bringing in tourists, anchoring their wooden outrigger boats, waiting at the call and beckon of their guests.

-After shooting all the landscapes you can photograph, now we know that there’s still more to being stuck at on a beach besides its beautiful sights.
+After shooting all the landscapes and seascapes I can photograph, now I know there’s still more to being stuck at on a beach besides its beautiful sights.
 No need to hurry on hopping to the next Island in Caramoan!

 Camarines Sur, Bicol Region